0xmzn/OSC22-Linux-Workshop/session-4/README.md

 # :(){:|:&};:

 Explanation of the fork bomb:
-- We can reorganise the fork bomb to look like this, which is easier to see.
+- We can reorganize the fork bomb to look like this, which is easier to see.
 ```sh
 :()        # Create a function named ‘ : ’
 {          # Start of the function body